xiaochao17/Image-Processing-Tools/README.md

 * **Xiaochao Gao** - [xiaochao17](https://github.com/xiaochao17)

 ## Acknowledgments
-* All tools are inspired by my graduate classes in USC
+* All projects are inspired by my graduate classes in USC